Walking around the Technisches Museum (Museum of Science & Technology) is quite overwhelming. So much to see. So much to do…

 (If you like old-timer vehicles, then consider Vienna’s Public Transport Museum, which is full of old trams, buses, and more.)

-You’ll find pianos from prestigious manufacturers of the past (and present), like Streicher, Yamaha, or Bösendorfer.
-By the way: if that’s your thing, be sure to also visit the Historical Musical Instrument Collection of the Kunsthistorisches Museum, too.
+By the way: if such musical history appeals, be sure to also visit the Historical Musical Instrument Collection of the Kunsthistorisches Museum.

-Electronic Music gets a look in to with the Music Lounge and a chance to strut your stuff on stage.
+Contemporary and electronic music gets a look in too with the Music Lounge and a chance to strut your stuff on a giant karaoke stage.

-And once you’ve seen all that the Technisches Museum has to offer, you might want a coffee (or a lie down).
-Fortunately, the museum has a café.
+And once you’ve reached the end of this top floor and seen all that the Technisches Museum has to offer, you might want a coffee (or a lie down).
+Fortunately, the museum has an excellent café, too.

 Tickets and info